sa-ne/openshift4-vmware-upi/README.md

-# Automated Provisioning of OpenShift 4.3 on VMware
+# Automated Provisioning of OpenShift 4.5 on VMware

-This repository contains a set of playbooks to help facilitate the deployment of OpenShift 4.3 on VMware.
+This repository contains a set of playbooks to help facilitate the deployment of OpenShift 4.5 on VMware.

 ## Background

-This is a continuation of the [work](https://github.com/sa-ne/openshift4-rhv-upi) done for automating the deployment of OpenShift 4.3 on RHV.
-The goal is to automate the configuration of a helper node/load balancer and automatically deploy Red Hat CoreOS (RHCOS) nodes on VMware.
-Upon completion your cluster should be at the _bootstrap complete_ phase.
+This is a continuation of the [work](https://github.com/sa-ne/openshift4-rhv-upi) done for automating the deployment of OpenShift 4 on RHV.
+The goal is to automate the configuration of a helper node (web server for ignition artifacts, external LB and DHCP) and automatically deploy Red Hat CoreOS (RHCOS) nodes on VMware.

 ## Specific Automations